0xMordecai/K8s/managing-advanced-k8s-resources/Kubernetes-Deployments/ReplicaSet-resources/readme.md

 # Tip
 **You should never use `ReplicaSet` resources on their own, but instead, they should act as a backend to a `Deployment` resource.**

+For understanding, however, let’s look at an example: